Lloyd Levin

-Lloyd A. Levin (born 1958) is an American film producer.
+Lloyd A. Levin is an American film producer.

 Biography

 Early life

 Levin is a native of Paramus, New Jersey, where he attended Paramus High School and graduated in 1976.

 Producing career

 He was once the president of Lawrence Gordon Productions, and at one time, Largo Entertainment.
 In 1994, he was promoted to president at the studio.

 He won the Online Film Critics Society Award for Best Picture for his work on United 93.
 He was also nominated for a BAFTA for the same film.
 He received a nomination for a Golden Satellite Award for the film Boogie Nights.
 Levin will produce the film adaptation of Warren Fahy's bestselling novel Fragment.

 Filmography

 He was a producer in all films unless otherwise noted.